SharePoint/sp-dev-docs/docs/sp-add-ins/set-up-an-on-premises-development-environment-for-sharepoint-add-ins.md

 ## Install the operating system for your development environment for SharePoint Add-ins
 <a name="bk_installOS"> </a>

 The requirements for a development environment are less stringent and costly than the requirements for a production environment, and the guidelines described here do not support a production environment installation.
-See  [Overview of SharePoint 2013 installation and configuration](http://technet.microsoft.com/en-us/library/ee667264%28v=office.15%29),  [Hardware and software requirements for SharePoint 2013](http://technet.microsoft.com/en-us/library/cc262485%28v=office.15%29), and  [Configure an environment for SharePoint Add-ins](http://technet.microsoft.com/en-us/library/fp161236%28office.15%29.aspx) for the instructions to set up a production environment installation of SharePoint.
+See  [Overview of SharePoint installation and configuration](http://technet.microsoft.com/en-us/library/ee667264%28v=office.15%29),  [Hardware and software requirements for SharePoint](http://technet.microsoft.com/en-us/library/cc262485%28v=office.15%29), and  [Configure an environment for SharePoint Add-ins](http://technet.microsoft.com/en-us/library/fp161236%28office.15%29.aspx) for the instructions to set up a production environment installation of SharePoint.